NunoDuarte/accele_careful/README.md

-# Space for carefulness new Approach - eigen vectors in the acceleration phase
+# Space for carefulness new Approach

+- Eigen vectors in the acceleration phase

+Check that it is solved:
 I have to find a way to get the data to match the eigen vectors.
 Perhaps smoothing, or time intervals